 Then why does it need diagnosis and treatment?
-Of course people have subjective experiences about all sorts of things, but trying to change one’s reality by hormonal manipulation and surgery (if undertaken) is a different matter entirely.
+Of course, people have subjective experiences about all sorts of things, but trying to change one’s reality by hormonal manipulation and surgery (if undertaken) is an entirely different matter.

 What do I need to start hormone therapy?

 Hormone treatment can be started once you have gone through things and worked out the best and safest route for you to take.
 You may already know this is the right time, and that it is safe, or you may need a doctor or some support to help you with this.

 Note the assumption that hormone therapy is ‘needed’.
 And what do they mean, ‘once you have gone through things’?
 This is careless writing.

 Everyone has a different perspective on what they want to achieve in terms of their transition.
 For some, social transition…is sufficient.
 For others, looking for physical changes, hormone therapy is enough to give them the inner peace that is missing.
 For yet others, surgery is their desired route.